To underpin our targets, an annual Environmental Improvement Plan (EIP) drives continual environmental improvement.

 Waste and recycling improvements

 Parliament continues to explore new opportunities to recycle and recover waste in collaboration with its waste service providers.
-Parliament commenced a new waste contract in November 2016 and the specification for the services includes a written requirement for a continual improvement approach to collaborate waste recycling improvement.
+The specification for the waste contract includes a written requirement for a continual improvement approach to collaborative waste recycling improvement.